The official blog of the Lung Institute.

 Sharing the letter so all was clear,

-The doctor agreed stem cell therapy would bring great cheer.
+The doctor agreed cellular therapy would bring great cheer.

 Departing the clinic to deliver toys to the girls and boys,

 Santa’s last stop was one of utmost joy

 To deliver one last gift to whom the letter was sent.

 To see Santa Claus standing, looking so wise

 “Do not worry for your grandfather will have hope and much to look ahead.”